kiquetal/assignments/commons-words.md

 Speaking for myself Ex: Speaking for myself, I think we should go

 To my mind Ex: To my mind, the film was great

+### Reply questions

+Did you?
+Were you good?

+Haven't you?
+It's really nice